Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Westminster and are not the council.
 About us

-The Housing and Regeneration Policy and Scrutiny Committee met on Monday 20 April 2026 to review a call-in regarding the Warwick Avenue Public Realm Scheme.
-The committee decided to take no further action, allowing the Cabinet Member's decision to be implemented.
+The Housing and Regeneration Policy and Scrutiny Committee met to review a Cabinet Member decision regarding the Warwick Avenue Public Realm Scheme.
+The committee voted to take no further action, allowing the decision to stand.

 Warwick Avenue Public Realm Scheme

-Following the discussion, the committee voted on whether to refer the decision back to the decision-maker.
-The outcome was that no further action would be taken, allowing the Cabinet Member Decision to be implemented.
-The meeting concluded at 19:11.
+Following the discussion, the committee voted on whether to take no further action or refer the decision back to the decision-maker.
+The majority of committee members voted to take no further action, meaning the Cabinet Member's decision to proceed with the Warwick Avenue Public Realm Scheme will be implemented.

 Attendees